-Unit 1 Performing (30%) - a public performance in the form of a recital with a minimum performance time of 8 minutes.
-Performances to be recorded after March 1 st in the year of certification.
-It is recommended that the minimum entry level for performance is Grade 6 or equivalent.
 Unit 2 Composing (30%) - two compositions.
 One is a free brief and the other is a brief set by Edexcel.
 The total time across both compositions must be a minimum of 6 minutes.
 Appraising (40%) - Application of knowledge through 6 areas of study each with 3 set works.
 The areas of study are: Vocal Music, Instrumental Music, Music for Film, Popular Music and Jazz, Fusions, New Directions.
-Unit 3 Assessment overview One written paper of 2 hours, with a total of 100 marks.
+Assessment overview One written paper of 2 hours, with a total of 100 marks.
 One audio CD with the extracts to accompany questions on the paper will be provided per student.
 This paper comprises two sections: A and B. Section A: Areas of study and dictation (50 marks) Three questions related to the set works (audio and skeleton score provided).
 One short melody/rhythm completion exercise.
-Section B: Extended response Two essay questions - essay one (20 marks) and essay two (30 marks)
+Section B: Extended response Two essay questions - essay one (20 marks) and essay two (30 marks) Unit 1 Performing (30%) - a public performance in the form of a recital with a minimum performance time of 8 minutes.
+Performances to be recorded after March 1 st in the year of certification.
+It is recommended that the minimum entry level for performance is Grade 6 or equivalent. of study are: Vocal Music, Instrumental Music, Music for Film, Popular Music and Jazz, Fusions, New Directions.
+Assessment overview One written paper of 2 hours, with a total of 100 marks.
+One audio CD with the extracts to accompany questions on the paper will be provided per student.
+This paper comprises two sections: A and B. Section A: Areas of study and dictation (50 marks) Three questions related to the set works (audio and skeleton score provided).
+One short melody/rhythm completion exercise.
+Section B: Extended response Unit 2 Unit 3 of study are: Vocal Music, Instrumental Music, Music for Film, Popular Music and Jazz, Fusions, New Directions.
+Assessment overview One written paper of 2 hours, with a total of 100 marks.
+One audio CD with the extracts to accompany questions on the paper will be provided per student.
+This paper comprises two sections: A and B. Section A: Areas of study and dictation (50 marks) Three questions related to the set works (audio and skeleton score provided).
+One short melody/rhythm completion exercise.
+Section B: Extended response